Earn money by answering our surveys

 Marketing research : purchase drivers of luxury iconic products

 An interesting piece of marketing research was presented on the last day of the International Marketing Trends conference that took place in Venice from 17 to 19 January 2019.
 The research was carried out by a team of 4 researchers from INSEEC business school (see reference at the end of this article) and was entitled “Timeless luxury: what drives the purchase of iconic products“.
-You’ll find the powerpoint slides of...
+You’ll find the powerpoint slides of the presentation at the end of...

 Read More